 Check out the infographic for a quick view of how to catch someone breaking into your car at night:

 How to catch or stop someone vandalizing, breaking into or stealing your car?
-Say, what to do when the car is parked outside either on either on the driveway, front door, in the street, outside your house, shared parking space, apartment parking lot or alley overnight?
+Say, what to do when the car is parked outside either on the driveway, front door, in the street, outside your house, shared parking space, apartment parking lot or alley overnight?

 You need extra pairs of eyes out there keeping tabs on your parked car.